I don’t read as much as I’d want lately, but try to at least supplement it with audiobooks.

 Fiction

-- Terry Pratchett& Neil Gaiman: Good Omens: I could read this book over and over and I’d still find new things in it.
+- Terry Pratchett & Neil Gaiman: Good Omens: I could read this book over and over and I’d still find new things in it.
+Two masters at work.

 Non-fiction (such a stupid name, isn’t it?)